louisch/wacc_23/doc/compiler-spec.md

   Throws SemanticErrorException if syntax is incorrect.

 ### SemanticErrorException (Class)
-Returns exit code of 200
+Exits program, with an exit code of 200